NBISweden/workshop-reproducible-research/docs/git.md

 ### Configure git

-If it is the first time you use git on your computer, you may want to configure it so that it is aware of your username.
-This username should match the username you have registered on GitHub.
+If it is the first time you use git on your computer, you may want to configure it so that it is aware of your username and email.
+These should match those that you have registered on GitHub.
 This will make it easier when you want to sync local changes with your remote GitHub repository.

 ```
 git config --global user.name "Mona Lisa"
+git config --global user.email "mona_lisa@gmail.com"
 ```

 !!! tip